Exotic Erotic Ball: History

 In 1978, The Nudist Ball, a precursor to the Exotic Erotic Ball, took place in Mann's Tenderloin, San Francisco, California apartment in 1978 and attracted a few hundred people.

 In 1979, Perry Mann organized the first Exotic Erotic Ball, moving it to California Hall, in San Francisco, with 800 to 900 people paying $10 apiece, to raise campaign funds for his business partner and best friend, Louis Abolafia, who ran for President of the United States under the Nudist Party with the slogan: “I have nothing to hide.”
 Louis also coined the phrase, “Make love, not war!” and his legendary Greenwich Village love-ins inspired the New York press to crown him “The Love King.”
 Abolafia had previously run in 1968 under the Cosmic Love Party, even then with the slogan "What have I got to hide?".

 The Concourse Exhibition Center, 635 8th St, San Francisco was a long-time venue.

-Around 1999, the location changed to the Cow Palace in Daly City.
+At least by 1998, the location changed to the Cow Palace in Daly City.

 In 2001, Mann released the book The Exotic Erotic Ball: Twenty Years of the World's Sexiest Party (ISBN 156171917X).

 From 2004 through 2009, organizers expanded the Exotic Erotic Ball to include the Exotic Erotic Expo, a two-day Adult-Expo typically held the day before and the day of the Exotic Erotic Ball.
 Activities included panel discussions on First Amendment rights with adult actress, actors, and media, wine tastings with porn stars, and various oddities such as the "spiritual oasis" with psychic readings and massage, body painting, a classic adult cinema, and a human petting zoo.
 It also features a commercial area with vendors and exhibitors who showcase the latest in exotic fashion, erotic art, adult products, games, websites, and adult novelties.

 In 2008, Snoop Dogg headlined a first-ever Friday night concert attached to the Exotic Erotic Ball and Exotic Erotic Expo.

 In 2008, Treasure Island, San Francisco event, 26,341 people participated in the combined Exotic Erotic Ball and Exotic Erotic Expo.

 In 2009, Art Mann Presents reported from the 2009 Exotic Erotic Ball, with Mistress Harley, celebrating its 30th year.